Several constructions of optimal LCD codes over small finite fields

 \begin{remark} Compared with Table 3 in \cite{H-25}, the quaternary Hermitian LCD codes in Lemma \ref{H-22,23,24} have better parameters than their parameters.
 For example, the quaternary Hermitian LCD code of the length 24 with the dimension 14 has the minimum distance 7, while the quaternary Hermitian LCD code of the length 24 with the dimension 14 in \cite[Table 3]{H-25} has the minimum distance 6.
 That is to say, the quaternary Hermitian LCD code $C_{[24,14,7]_4}$ we obtained is also considered new. \end{remark}

-We use $[[n,k,d;c]]$ to denote a quaternary entanglement-assisted quantum error correcting code (EAQECC) that encodes $k$ information qubits into $n$ channel qubits with the help of $c$ ebits, and $d$ is called the minimum distance of the EAQECC.
+As an application, we can construct some EAQECCs with different parameters from quaternary Hermitian LCD codes.
+We use $[[n,k,d;c]]_2$ to denote a binary entanglement-assisted quantum error correcting code (EAQECC) that encodes $k$ information qubits into $n$ channel qubits with the help of $c$ pre-shared entanglement pairs, and $d$ is called the minimum distance of the EAQECC.
 EAQECCs were introduced by Brun et al. in \cite{EAQECC}, which include the standard quantum stabilizer codes as a special case.
-It has shown that if there is a quaternary Hermitian LCD $[n, k, d]$ code, then there is an EAQECC with parameters $[[n, k, d; n - k]]$ (see \cite{H-20}).
-Hence, as a consequence of Lemma \ref{H-22,23,24} and \cite[Lemma 3.3]{H-lCD-k=3}, we have that
+It has shown that if there is a quaternary Hermitian LCD $[n, k, d]$ code, then there is a binary EAQECC with parameters $[[n, k, d; n-k]]_2$ (see \cite[Lemma 2.1']{H-20}).
+Hence, as a consequence of Proposition \ref{H-22,23,24} and \cite[Lemma 3.3]{H-lCD-k=3}, we have that